evhub/rabbit/README.md

 The fourth stage is boolean operator evaluation.
 The output of this stage will depend on whether it is being fed to an at clause.
 If it is, non-booleans will be made into booleans.
 If it isn't, booleans will be made into integers.

 All different logical, equality, and inequality operators are evaluated at this stage.
-The stage itself is seperated into two phases.
+The stage itself is separated into two phases.
 In the first phase, the logical operators are evaluated, and in the second, the equality and inequality operators are evaluated.
 In order, the different operators evaluaed are:
 ```
 x < -1 | x > 1        # Logical or
 0 <= x & x < 10       # Logical and